wbrowar/craft-guide/README.md

 ![Screenshot](resources/img/guide-cp.png)

+> Until Craft's 3.0 release on April 4, I'll be focusing on finding bugs, adding code comments, and trying to find efficiencies.
+If you find any bugs, [please let me know on GitHub](https://github.com/wbrowar/craft-3-guide/issues)

 ## Requirements

-- This plugin requires Craft CMS 3.0.0-RC9 or later.
+- This plugin requires Craft CMS 3.0.0-RC14 or later.
 - A browser that support CSS Grid Layout and CSS Custom Properties.

 ## Installation